PostHog/posthog.com/contents/handbook/company/branding.md

 ## Logo

 If you're looking for the PostHog logo, you came to the right place.
-Please keep the logo in tact.
-SVG is always preferred as it will infinitely scale with no loss of quality.
+Please keep the logo intact.
+SVG is always preferred as it will infinitely scale with no quality loss.

 <OverflowXSection>